Baldy Mining District: Baldy Town

 Baldy Town (1868-1941) was a small mining town which serviced a majority of operations on the east side of Baldy Mountain.

 Virginia City

-In 1868, Lucien Maxwell laid the groundwork for a prominent town in Moreno Valley which would serve as a hub of trade, transit, communication, supplies, commercial and industrial activity for mining operations in the Baldy Mining District.
+In 1868, Lucien Maxwell laid the groundwork for a prominent town in the Moreno Valley which would serve as a hub of trade, transit, communication, supplies, commercial and industrial activity for mining operations in the Baldy Mining District.
 He named the prospective city after his daughter, Virginia.
 Although the town had investments, surveys, and plot allocation, it was never populated and abandoned immediately.

 Mines

 The mines in the Baldy Mining District produced mainly gold, silver, and copper.